Alaska LNG – no lessons learned from Australia

 The only remaining question would then be what effect so much LNG at once would have on the market.
 But I would still have all this LNG I can sell.

-In Gorgons case, it’s much less than 50 million metric tons but rather closer to 15 million metric tons.
-This makes the produced LNG really expensive.
+In Gorgon’s case, it’s much less than 50 million metric tons but rather closer to 15 million metric tons.
+This makes the produced LNG expensive.

 Some might say, that it’s not fair to compare Australian projects with – let’s say the Qataris – as the conditions put in place by the Australian environmentalists are very expensive to fulfill and that there is no other way to exploit the gas reserve otherwise.
-But then I ask, since when is business fair and why is it that when a gas reserve has been found (even if its world class) that it must absolutely be exploited at all cost or efforts.
+But then I ask, since when is business fair and why is it that when a gas reserve has been found (even if it’s world-class) it must be exploited at all costs or efforts?
 Let me say this again just to push the point a bit.

-Once a world-class reserve (I attach this quality only with respect to size) then – as conventional wisdom seems to dictate – this reserve must absolutely be exploited no matter what the cost and other implications.
-Is this really true?
+Once a world-class reserve (I attach this quality only for size) then – as conventional wisdom seems to dictate – this reserve must be exploited no matter what the cost and other implications.
+Is this true?

 When I was a gas freshman, I learned the notion of a stranded gas field.
-This was a field that although it contained gas that would be very nice to have in Europe or some other well-paying market, is either located at an impossible place or has things in the gas that make it expensive to refine or the stuff is hard to get out of the ground or hard to …
+This was a field that although it contained gas that would be very nice to have in Europe or some other well-paying market, was either located at an impossible place or had things in the gas that made it expensive to refine or the stuff was hard to get out of the ground or hard to …

-You get the point?
-Some gas reserves should actually never be touched as they contain a poison pill.
-Exploiting them usually contains a lot of wishful thinking, style: if this gas would not be in the Southern Atlantic but rather in Japan, it would be worth a fortune.
+Do you get the point?
+Some gas reserves should never be touched as they contain a poison pill.
+Exploiting them usually contains a lot of wishful thinking and style: if this gas would not be in the Southern Atlantic but rather in Japan, it would be worth a fortune.

 This post has been published @ NGV Transportation Magazine.